dfelinto/blender-manual/manual/video_editing/sequencer/strips/sound.rst

 Working with Audio Tracks
 =========================

-A sound strip is just like any other strip in the VSE.
+A sound strip is just like any other strip in the Video Sequencer.
 You can select and move it, adjust its starting offset using :kbd:`LMB` over the strip handles, and :kbd:`K` cut it into pieces.
 A useful example is cutting out the "um's" and dead voice time.